DNS4ACME/DNS4ACME/docs/installation/kubernetes.md

 ---

+## Deploying using the Helm chart (recommended)

+We provide a [Helm chart](https://github.com/dns4acme/helm-chart) to deploy DNS4ACME.
+This is the easiest way to deploy DNS4ACME as it supports all installation methods outlined below.

+---

 ## Deploying using a `Deployment` and a `LoadBalancer`

 The most standard way to deploy DNS4ACME is to run it as a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 In this case Kubernetes will run DNS4ACME inside a container and you will be able to expose the necessary TCP and UDP port 53 using a [Load Balancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).